 Do you have Windows OS?
 You are using C++.
 Do you like YouTube?
 That’s the language that handles the video processing.
 Ever played a game made in the Unreal engine?
 That’s running on C++ as well.
 There isn’t a better poster child for the concept of multipurpose language.

 As a company looking for developers, the talent pool for C++ programmers is a thousand times bigger than Rust, at least for now.
 Who knows what the distribution will look like in 10 years?

-More libraries mean less development time as there are more tools out there to be freely used by developers and, all in all, there is plenty of evidence that points that C++ is still the fastest object-oriented language available.
+More libraries mean less development time as there are more tools out there to be freely used by developers and, all in all, there is plenty of evidence that points out that C++ is still the fastest object-oriented language available.

-Which one to pick?
+Which One to Pick?